 Yes.
 The authority to regulate firearms is reserved to the state, except local municipalities may regulate the discharge of firearms within the cities boundaries.
 This has been reinforced by the Allegheny Court of Common Pleas decision against the City of Pittsburgh in Anderson v.
 City of Pittsburgh.
 The court found that Pittsburgh's attempt to impose local gun control measures was a clear violation of state preemption law.

-No. However, a person is guilty of disorderly conduct if, with intent to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof, he engages in fighting or threatening, or in violent or tumultuous behavior; or creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of the actor.
+No definition of brandishing was found in Pennsylvania law.
+However, a person is guilty of disorderly conduct if, with intent to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof, he engages in fighting or threatening, or in violent or tumultuous behavior; or creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of the actor.

 Not addressed in state statutes.